Angelina Love: Ring of Honor (2019–2022; 2023)

+The Allure alliance stable (2019–2022; 2023)

 On April 6, 2019, at the G1 Supercard in New York City, Love and Sky made their debut for Ring of Honor as they aligned with Mandy Leon, forming a heel stable known as "The Allure".
-The trio attacked Kelly Klein, who had just won the Women of Honor World Championship against Mayu Iwatani, as well as Jenny Rose and Stella Gray who tried to make the save for Klein.
+The trio attacked Kelly Klein, who had just won the ROH Women of Honor World Championship against Mayu Iwatani, as well as Jenny Rose and Stella Gray who tried to make the save for Klein.
 Love and Sky's debut and alliance with Leon in the promotion come just a few weeks after their former stablemate Madison Rayne left and announced that the promotion rejected her Beautiful People reunion, but suggested this idea instead.
 Throughout the summer, The Allure continued their rivalry with Kelly Klein as the trio would attack her before and after her matches and defeat her in various tag team matches.
 After she pinned Klein in a tag team match, Love earned herself a title match, which took place on September 27, at Death Before Dishonor XVII, where she defeated Klein to win the Women of Honor World Championship for the first time in her career.
 She lost the title back to Klein at Glory By Honor, ending her reign at only 15 days.
 At Final Battle, Love lost to Maria Manic.

+During year 2021 Angelina Love entered the inaugural ROH Women's World Championship tournament and got a BYE in the first round.
+During the second round Angelina defeated Max the Impaler via disqualification.
+During the semifinals Angelina Love lost to Rok-C via submission.

+On August 20, 2021 at Glory By Honor XVIII Night 1 Angelina Love & Mandy Leon faced Vita VonStarr and Max The Impaler in a ROH Women of Honor tag team match but we're unsuccessful.

+On October 27, 2021 Angelina Love & Mandy Leon challenged The Hex (Allysin Kay & Marti Belle) for the NWA World Women's Tag Team Championship's but we're not successful.

+On December 11, 2021 Angelina Love & Mandy Leon teamed up with Miranda Alize to take on Chelsea Green and The Hex (Allysin Kay & Marti Belle) in a six-women tag team match at ROH Final Battle and we're successful.

+During year 2022 Angelina Love disappeared from Ring of Honor with her fans assuming that her no longer showing up at ROH possible might be a release.